shenhai193/SHValue/README.md

 // There's our name
 ```

+And don't worry about the access to cross-border issues.
+It's done for you automatically and safely.

 The string perproty is nullable (Optional), stringValue is Non-optional string.
 Even if there is no value, the stringValue will return "".
 It also supports array, dictionary and number, optional and non-optional.